MarekSarvas/IPK/project2/readme.md

 ## Implementation
 * Programme sniffs first n packets set by programme argument(1 default).
 If flags are set(i.e.: tcp,udp or port number), filter is created and used.
 Programme runs until n packets are sniffed resolved and printed on stdout.
-* Programme is sniffing only tcp or udp packets, user is still able to set interface as not ethernet e.g.: bluetooth but no packets will be sniffed and programme will eventually run forever/ until ctrl+C. Or if interface does not have implemented link-layer type filtering programm ends with return code 2.
+* Programme is sniffing only tcp or udp packets, when no filter is given "TCP or UDP" is set by default, if user sets interface on which "TCP or UDP" filter is not applicable an error occures and programme ends.
+Or if interface does not have implemented link-layer type filtering programm ends with return code 1.
-* When -i(interface argument) is not used programme prints all edvices found by *finalldevs()* function.
+* When -i(interface argument) is not used programme prints all devices found by *finalldevs()* function.
 * Information about every packet contain timestamp, source ip and port, destination ip and port.
-If IP can be resolved to address name by *getnameinfo()* function address name is printed.
-Sniffer supports only IPv4 address resolving, IPv6 address is always printed as IP.
-* Using *getnameinfo()* causes small memory leak according to *valgrind* when IP address cannot be resolved.
+If IP can be resolved to FQDN, FQDN is printed instead.
+Sniffer supports only IPv4 and IPv6 IP to FQDN resolving using DNS cache.
+IP to FQDN resolving causes small memory leak according to valgrind.